davidgnaw/CS534_Epilepsy_Project/README.md

-# CS534 Epilepsy Project
+# Detection and Prediction of Seizures in Patients with Epilepsy

-Research Project in CS534 - Machine Learning.
-Epilepsy detection and prediction.
+Research Project

 Seizure Detection and Prediction
 - Predicted and detected seizures in Kaggle Epilepsy dataset